2forksand9spoons

 3. Don’t Stress the Look!

-Actually, a bit of messiness actually enhances the look; for instance, uneven dirt and crooked tombstones contribute significantly to the graveyard vibe.
+Actually, a bit of messiness actually enhances the look; uneven dirt and crooked tombstones contribute significantly to the graveyard vibe.

 4. Add a Touch of Shine: